glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/01-reinforcement-learning-fundamental/reinforcement-learning-fundamental.md

 #### Bellman Equation

+Bellman equation is an equation, typically used in dynamic programming, it is an equation that decompose a problem into smaller subproblems and finding the optimal solution by iteratively updating the value.

-Bellman equation is an equation that describes how the value of a state (or state-action pair) is related to the values of its successor states.
+In the context of RL, Bellman equation is applied to describes how the value of a state (or state-action pair) is related to the values of its successor states.
 It says that the value of a state is the reward for current state plus the discounted value for next state.
 The value for the next state also depends on the next and next state, making it a recursive equation.

 ![Bellman equation of four value function](./bellman-equation.png)
 Source : https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#bellman-equations